Appverse/training-website-inspiration/README.md

-web
 ============

 Appverse Web
 ============

-This is the repository of the Appverse Web HTML5 Bolierplate subproject.
-It provides an starting point for an Appverse Web HTML5 project
+This is the repository of the Appverse Training Website inspiration project.
+It provides an starting point to create a simple training site that we can use to distribute or share training or demo videos in the future.
+It is provided as an boilerplate project or inspiration.

+All of our code is using APL License and content(sample videos or pdfs) is not licensed to be reused.

 Appverse Web is a multi-frontend technology capable web application framework incorporating the best-of-breed open source stack to meet the challenges of secure and robust server-side service development, integration and delivery.

 ## More Information